 • Fractures: Increased incidence of osteoporosis-related bone fractures of the hip, spine, or wrist may occur with proton pump inhibitor (PPI) therapy.
 Patients on high-dose or long-term therapy (≥1 year) should be monitored.
 Use the lowest effective dose for the shortest duration of time, use vitamin D and calcium supplementation, and follow appropriate guidelines to reduce risk of fractures in patients at risk.

-• Infusion related reactions: Thrombophlebitis and hypersensitivity reactions including anaphylaxis, Stevens-Johnson syndrome, and toxic epidermal necrolysis have been reported with IV administration.
+• Infusion-related reactions: Thrombophlebitis and serious hypersensitivity reactions, including anaphylaxis, erythema multiforme, Stevens-Johnson syndrome, and toxic epidermal necrolysis, have been reported with IV administration.

 • Interstitial nephritis: Acute interstitial nephritis has been observed in patients taking PPIs; may occur at any time during therapy and is generally due to an idiopathic hypersensitivity reaction.
 Discontinue if acute interstitial nephritis develops.